Stability in Non-Normal Periodic Jacobi Operators: Advancing B\"org's Theorem: Abstract

 \section{Abstract}

+Periodic Jacobi operators naturally arise in numerous applications, forming a cornerstone in various fields.
+The spectral theory associated with these operators boasts an extensive body of literature.
+Considered as discretized counterparts of Schr\"odinger operators, widely employed in quantum mechanics, Jacobi operators play a crucial role in mathematical formulations.

+The classical uniqueness result by G. B\"org in $1946$ occupies a significant place in the literature of inverse spectral theory and its applications.
+This result is closely intertwined with M. Kac's renowned article, 'Can one hear the shape of a drum?' published in $1966$.
+Since $1975,$ discrete versions of B\"org's theorem have been available in the literature.

-We consider the non-normal periodic Jacobi operator and the discrete versions of the well-known Borg's Theorem.
-In this article, we extend the stability results obtained recently to non-normal cases.
-The existing stability results connect the oscillations of the matrix entries and the spectral gap size.
-Our result covers the present self-adjoint versions of Borg's theorem and its recent quantitative versions.
-Here the oscillations of the matrix entries are linked with the path-connectedness of the pseudospectrum.
-We discuss the finite difference approximations of various linear differential equations as specific applications.
+In this article, we concentrate on the non-normal periodic Jacobi operator and the discrete versions of B\"org's Theorem.
+We extend recently obtained stability results to encompass non-normal cases.
+The existing stability findings establish a correlation between the oscillations of the matrix entries and the size of the spectral gap.

+Our result encompasses the current self-adjoint versions of B\"org's theorem, including recent quantitative variations.
+Here, the oscillations of the matrix entries are linked to the path-connectedness of the pseudospectrum.
+Additionally, we explore finite difference approximations of various linear differential equations as specific applications.